The Classic Cheeseburger You’ll Crave

-The heat is definitely on when it’s Labor Day and you’re throwing the party.
+The heat is definitely on when you’ve got a dinner planned and you’re throwing the party.
 But you can handle those hungry guests — no problem with this juicy and classic cheeseburger, done in five quick steps!
 Pass the spatula — you’ve got this.

 What you’ll need for 4 burgers: